swapnilalaspure1/Data-Analysis-MySQL/README.md

 8) Round()
 9) DESC
 10) Limit()

 Insight generated from MySQL Query I used them to compare with the PowerBI generated insights.

 # PowerBI
 In PowerBI,
-I used PowerQuery and DAX Query to prepare and transform my data, Extracted Day and Month names, from Date Column in the Power Query, also created some new measures like "Total Revenue","Total Orders","Total Quantity" etc. using Dax Query.
+I used PowerQuery and DAX Query to prepare and transform my data, Extracted Day and Month names, from Date Column in the Power Query, also created some new measures like "Total Revenue", "Total Orders", "Total Quantity" etc. using Dax Query.

+All The Required Files Are Provided In The Files Sections.